 Investigators Seek Public’s Help in Solving Crime, Recovering Stolen Guns.

-Newnan, Ga –-(Ammoland.com)- Assistant Special Agent in Charge Ray R. Brown of the Atlanta Field Division, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) today announced that ATF is offering a reward of up to $5,000 for information leading to the arrest and conviction of the person(s) responsible for the theft of firearms that occurred at Oz Cutlery, a federal firearms licensee located at 1 Court Square, Newnan, Ga.
-The burglary occurred on May 30.
+RICHMOND HILL, Ga. –-(Ammoland.com)- Special Agent in Charge Scott Sweetow of the Atlanta Field Division, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) today announced that ATF is offering a reward of up to $7,500 for information leading to the arrest and conviction of the persons responsible for the theft of firearms occurring at federal firearms licensee Blankenship Sporting Goods, at 456 B Edsel Drive, Richmond Hill July 13.

-“We all have a vested interest in arresting those responsible and recovering these stolen guns,” said Brown.
-“Solving this crime will be a team effort among ATF, the Newnan Police Department and concerned members of the public.”
+“We all have a vested interest in arresting those responsible and recovering the stolen guns,” said Sweetow.
+“Solving this crime will be a team effort among ATF, the Richmond Hill Police Department, and concerned members of the public.”

 In Related News

-NEWTOWN, Conn –-(Ammoland.com)- The National Shooting Sports Foundation (NSSF) – the trade association for the firearms industry – has announced a matching reward in the above case for information leading to the arrest and conviction of the person or persons responsible for the burglary of Oz Cutlery, a federally licensed firearms (FFL) retailer, located in Newnan, Ga.
+NEWTOWN, Conn –-(Ammoland.com)- The National Shooting Sports Foundation (NSSF) – the trade association for the firearms industry – has announced a matching reward in the above case for information leading to the arrest and conviction of the person or persons responsible for the burglary of Blankenship Sporting Goods, a federally licensed firearms (FFL) retailer, located in Richmond Hill, GA.

 Steve Sanetti, president of the NSSF, said, “Our matching reward offer will hopefully help assist ATF and local law enforcement in solving this crime against a federally licensed firearms dealer and lead to the swift recovery of stolen firearms before they can enter the illegal underground black market where they can be misused to commit violent crimes.”